LuckyKo/rimworldmods/SocialInteractions/architecture.md

   - `HandleCaughtCheatingInteraction`: A special handler that holds the cheating pawn in place, triggers a specific LLM interaction, and schedules a delayed fight between the pawns.
   - `HandleThreewayLovinInteraction`: Handles special 3p action scenarios with LLM dialogue.
   - Text utility methods (`WrapText`, `EstimateReadingTime`, `RemoveRichTextTags`, `FormatLlmText`).
 - **Pawn Data Helpers**: Private methods (`GetRelationship`, `GetDislikes`, `GetAfflictions`, etc.) to extract relevant pawn information for prompts.
 Includes `GetLastSocialLogEntry` to extract recent conversation history between pawns.
+Also includes `GetPawnFlavorText` and `SetPawnFlavorText` for custom bio text management.
+The custom bio text is integrated into the prompt system through the `[pawn#_bio]` placeholder in the `ExtractPawnData` method.
+- **Custom Pawn Bio System**: Static dictionary `PawnFlavorTexts` for storing bio text, with `GetPawnFlavorText` and `SetPawnFlavorText` methods for retrieval and storage using pawn IDs as keys.
 - **Multi-API Support**: Added support for multiple LLM API types (KoboldCpp, Ollama, LMStudio, OpenAI) with `GenerateTextWithApiClient` method.

 ### 2. `SpeechBubbleManager.cs` (UI/Display)